This is an old revision of the document!

 Combining the CCGX with a Digital Multi Control

 It is possible to connect both a CCGX and a Digital Multi control to a VE.Bus system.
 The ability to switch the product On, Off or set it to Charger Only via the CCGX will be disabled.
-Same for the input current limit: when there is a Digital Multi Control in the system, the input current limit set at that control panel is leading, and changing it on the CCGX is not possible.
+The same applies to the input current limit: when there is a Digital Multi Control in the system, the input current limit which is set at that control panel will be the master-setting, and changing it on the CCGX will not be possible.

 Connecting multiple VE.Bus systems to a single CCGX

-Up to two such products can be connected directly on the back of the CCGX, using a standard VE.Direct cable.
+Either one or two compatible products can be connected directly on the back of the CCGX using a standard VE.Direct cable.
 There are two types of VE.Direct cable available:

-VE.Direct cables have a maximum length of 10 meters.
+VE.Direct cables have a maximum length of 10 metres.
 It is not possible to extend them.
-If longer lengths are needed, use the VE.Direct to VE.Can interface.
-Note that this is only works for BMVs.
-Not for the MPPT solar chargers with a VE.Direct port.
+If longer lengths are required, use the VE.Direct to VE.Can interface.
+Note that this only works for BMV700 and BMV702.
+Not for the BMV712, MPPT solar chargers and Inverters with a VE.Direct port.
 See next paragraph for more information on that VE.Can interface.

-Connecting more than two VE.Direct products to a single CCGX
+Connecting more than two devices to your CCGX using VE.Direct

 Notes about older VE.Direct MPPTs